 Foreword by Devin Zuber

-The legacy of the Enlightenment philosopher, scientist, and mystic Emanuel Swedenborg (1688-1772) permeated widely throughout nineteenth-century literature, art, and social reform movements.
-In Distant Voices: Sketches of a Swedenborgian World View, John S. Haller presents the reader with a sampling of the many nearly-forgotten ways in which Swedenborg shaped this fascinating era.
+The legacy of the Enlightenment philosopher, scientist, and mystic Emanuel Swedenborg (1688-1772) is vast.
+Swedenborg’s thought permeated widely throughout nineteenth-century literature, art, and social reform movements.
+In Distant Voices: Sketches of a Swedenborgian World View, John S. Haller presents the reader with a sampling of the many nearly-forgotten ways in which Swedenborg influenced this fascinating era.

 Hardcover, 396 pages